arkhn/pagai/README.md

 - **reference_table**: the reference table for the dependency graph (`patient` in the examples above)
 - **keyword_column**: keywords to match column or table names with fuzzy matching (ex: `birth`-> `birthdate`)

-## Getting started and building my customized nlp-engine
+## Getting started and building my customized pagai

 As for now, we're training our engine on a simplified version of the MIMIC dataset extended with firstname, name and address data.